 We also have a small table down at the bottom so we can see what the results of those measures are.

-That’s it for set up.
+That’s it for the setup.
 Now let’s build the solution together and start with a Home page so that we’ve got something to navigate to.

 Creating A Home Button